codenip-tech/brisbane/README.md

 - OAuth server (Symfony 5.4 + MariaDB + Nginx)
 - Main Application (Symfony 5.4 + MariaDB + Nginx)

+## Coding conventions
+- Acronyms are all written in capital case.
+Example: OAuthDTO

 ## Contributing
 To contribute to this project there are some basic rules:
 - Check issues in https://github.com/codenip-tech/brisbane/issues